alexbenteu/SwolKout---Workout-Tracker/README.md

 ```
 - ATTENTION: if you set another password for root make sure to change ```-p12350``` with ```-p[your_password]```

+Now you should be able to access the web application at: http://localhost

 **Important notes after installation**
 - the default admin login credentials are:
    - email: ```admin@example.com```